 I have had the privilege to work in some great teams, and when I'm given the opportunity to be a leader, I don't take it for granted.
 For me, the team will always be the main focus, as the only way to create a great product is through teamwork.
 When I am given the responsibility to lead a group of professionals, I want everyone to be happy, inspired, and able to produce their best work.
 Here are some examples of when I was given the role of manager and tech lead.

 For two years I ran a boat hotel in Amsterdam called Passenger Ship Avanti.
 I'd never done anything like it before, and I loved it!
 I had to take care of every aspect of the business.
 I dealt with reservations, managing staff, purchasing, food and beverage operations, maintenance, and customer satisfaction.
-We got most of our bookings through a website called hostelworld.com, and in my time on the boat, I improved our customer rating from 85% to 92%.
+We got most of our bookings through a website called hostelworld.com, and in my time as manager, we improved our customer rating from 85% to 92%.
 I think the thing I liked the most about the job were the customers.
 I met so many great people, and it was a true pleasure of mine to help them have the best possible stay in Amsterdam.

 While working at AGCS, I had the opportunity to lead a website build for the Hurom juicer company.
 They wanted us to manage their online presence in the BENELUX area.
 We were a team of designers, developers, and marketers, and we worked closely to create a website using WordPress and WooCommerce.
 I led the technical side of the project, and it was a useful experience in managing expectations and finding the right balance between great design and usable technology.
 In the end, through teamwork, we created an elegant website that ticked all the boxes for both usability and performance.